 In closed systems, technologies use propriety code or provide content information exclusively to those who pay.
-Open systems include such things as open source code, creative commons copyright, Wikipedia, MIT Open Courseware, Kahn Academy, Open College.
+Open systems include such things as open source code, ray ban outlet creative commons copyright, Wikipedia, MIT Open Courseware, Kahn Academy, Open College.
 Of course, the issue for open systems is: who pays?

 - Secret / Transparent

 In a transparent system, all decisions are made publicly and all intentions revealed openly.
 There is also a difference between transparency and accountability.
 Transparency requires that decisions are made transparent right from the beginning of the decision making process, whilst accountability is a process of verifying the quality of decisions or actions after they have been taken.
 An example of secretive system manipulation is Google’s search ranking.
-On the other hand, Wikileaks is a vehicle set up in the interests of transparency.
+On the other hand, Wikileaks is a vehicle set up in the interests of transparency go to this website.

 - Eavesdrop / Confidential

 Technology system such as Google and Facebook collect user data and pass this on (secretively) to other organisations.
 Many smart phone apps can ‘hoover’ a range of data, including in some cases, record phone calls.
 We are constantly under surveillance by technology systems – eg CCTV in London.